Emerson/ServicesExample/README.md

 ---
 ### [Auth](https://github.com/Emerson/ServicesExample/tree/master/Auth)
 An example **Node** app that handles user management and provides token based authentication.
 Feel free to read the [user](https://github.com/Emerson/ServicesExample/blob/master/Auth/test/controllers/users.js) and [authentication](https://github.com/Emerson/ServicesExample/blob/master/Auth/test/controllers/authentications.js) controller tests for basic documentation.
-Because it's just an example/exercise, this service uses Sqlite and is not actual suitable for production deployments.
+Because it's just an example/exercise, this service uses Sqlite and is not actually suitable for production deployments.
+I've noticed a number of serious short comings with Sqlite, the worst being frequent database corruption.

 ---
 ### [Stories](https://github.com/Emerson/ServicesExample/tree/master/Stories)
-A fairly standard **Rails** app that manages story submission and story management.
+A fairly standard **Rails** app that will manage story submission and story management.
 It ensures users are authenticated before letting them create, update, or destroy stories.

 ---
 ### [Web-UI](https://github.com/Emerson/ServicesExample/tree/master/Web-UI)
 The first steps of an **Ember-CLI** app that will _(eventually)_ act as the front-end of the site.
+It's pretty limited at the moment, but the foundations are well written so far _(in my opinion)_.

 ## Notes